wipm-edasp/RH-Unet/README.md

 # RH-Unet

 This repository contains the software implementation of RH-Unet, a method for utilizing deep learning to correct NMR spectra acquired in non-uniform magnetic fields.
-The detailed description and comparison with REFDCON can be found in the paper titled "Restore high-resolution NMR spectra from inhomogeneous magnetic fields using neural network".
+The detailed description and comparison with REFDCON can be found in the paper titled "[Restore High-Resolution Nuclear Magnetic Resonance Spectra from Inhomogeneous Magnetic Fields Using a Neural Network](https://pubs.acs.org/doi/10.1021/acs.analchem.3c02688)".

 ## Features